Scholar Inbox: Personalized Paper Recommendations for Scientists: Evaluation

 \subsection{User Study}

 To evaluate Scholar Inbox, we conduct a user study with 1233 participants, who are asked to rate their satisfaction with the platform on a scale from 1 to 5 in terms of usability, satisfaction, and the quality of recommendations.
-Their evaluation of Scholar Inbox is extremely positive, as can be seen in \figref{fig:satisfaction} and from the user retention statistics in the appendix.
+Their evaluation of Scholar Inbox is extremely positive, as can be seen from user voting in \figref{fig:satisfaction} and from the user retention statistics in \figref{fig:more_statistics_analysis}(a).
 The most common criticism from our user study is that the platform currently does not support explicit modeling of separate research interests.
 Whilst we observe that multiple research interests are already handled well in a single recommender, we are working on enabling users to explicitly switch between different research interests in the next version of Scholar Inbox.